Laboratory introduction

 Especially for the radioactive source, Cs-137 (room 1672-039)

-The Danish Health Authority and Danish legislation concerning radiation protection require that we pay extra attention to ensuring working conditions, especially around the use of radioactive sources.
+The Danish Health Authority and Danish radiation protection legislation require that we pay extra attention to ensuring working conditions, especially around the use of radioactive sources.
 If you are going to be working in this laboratory, maybe directly with the GEOTEK logger and the Cs-137 source, we must ensure the following:

 • All operators of the GEOTEK logger undergo personal training by the manufacturer.